MohammedEssehemy/rust-learning/README.md

 This repository is to document my journey towards learning Rust

-## I'm using the following books
+## I'm using the following

-* The RUST programming language book (15.3.
-Running Code on Cleanup with the Drop Trait)
+* The RUST programming language book.
 * Rust by example.
-(2.2 Tuples)
+* Exercism
+* LeetCode